 In Ark Nova, you will plan and design a modern, scientifically managed zoo.
 With the ultimate goal of owning the most successful zoological establishment, you will build enclosures, accommodate animals, and support conservation projects all over the world.
 Specialists and unique buildings will help you in achieving this goal. —description from the publisherRead More

-by – Price: – – – – Far Away is a two-player cooperative board game about discovery, survival, and the crushing loneliness of being the only two humans for light years.
+Far Away is a two-player cooperative board game about discovery, survival, and the crushing loneliness of being the only two humans for light years.
 Join the Federation Alliance, a bureaucracy with an ambitious charter of mapping new worlds and a minimalist budget.
-Succeed in a variety of missions … Read moreRead More
+Succeed in a variety of missions on randomly generated worlds with unique ecosystems, … Read moreRead More

 Gloomhaven is a game of Euro-inspired tactical combat in a persistent world of shifting motives.
 Players will take on the role of a wandering adventurer with their own special set of skills and their own reasons for traveling to this dark corner of the world.
 Players must work together out of necessity to clear out menacing dungeons and forgotten ruins.
 In the process, they will enhance their abilities with experience and loot, discover new locations to explore and plunder, and expand an ever-branching story fueled by the decisions they make.

 This is a game with a persistent and changing world that is ideally played over many game sessions.
 After a scenario, players will make decisions on what to do, which will determine how the story continues, kind of like a “Choose Your Own Adventure” book.
 Playing through a scenario is a cooperative affair where players will fight against automated monsters using an innovative card system to determine the order of play and what a player does on their turn.